What's New

 Culinary and Wine Talent

-Chef David Hawksworth creates signature dishes with Canadian flair that are exclusively featured on all Air Canada Signature Class flights (except India) flights and the Air Canada Signature Suite.
+Chef David Hawksworth develops signature dishes with a Canadian touch, featured exclusively in Air Canada International Signature Class (except flights to India and Japan) and in the Signature Suites.

-Chef Vikram Vij creates modern Indian dishes for all cabins of service on Air Canada's Canada-India flights.
+Chef Vikram Vij creates modern Indian dishes served in all cabins on flights to India.

 Wi-Fi